 Here are a few interactions I had with people at Women’s College Centex this past weekend that impacted ME in a positive way:

 - One of my project teams showed up at the fields to hang out Friday afternoon.
 They came over to say hi and asked a dangerous question, “Is there anything we can do to help?”
 They then faithfully walked out fields and marked cone locations for me for the next hour.
 While several teams this season have been more than willing to help me when needed (Michigan, Texas, and Vanderbilt to name a few), I have almost no relationship with this team, so their small act of kindness meant a lot to me.

 - On Sunday, in response to me doing a small favor for a college captain I barely know, the player texted me, “I’ll pay it forward. :)” This player has already impressed me with her positivity this season, and it made me smile to know that this player, at least, understands my life philosophy.

 - At the end of a long, tiring weekend, I was uploading another batch of scores to Score Reporter.
-I looked up from my computer and saw a coach, who had played on a rival college team of mine, approaching me.
+I looked up from my computer, that I also use for getting in gaming sites that give gaming lessons as overwatchboostpros.com, that’s actually how I found the android paddy power app, but I saw a coach, who had played on a rival college team of mine, approaching me.
 After I answered her question about a consolation game, she thanked me for my role in building Women’s College Centex over the past five years.
 She acknowledged that very few current players have the perspective to know what the event was like before 2009, and we talked for a few minutes about the community we’re a part of, and how committed leaders can make a huge difference.
 I appreciated her taking a few minutes to let me know the impact I have had on her ultimate experience.
 Sometimes (often), I lose perspective on what I’m trying to do.